the-doctor1994/team-heart-of-gold/docs/proposal/proposal.md

 *Main Khan 02/23/15*

 ###**Philron Hozier** - Frontend/UI
+Currently a Junior @UMass Amherst pursuing a BS Computer Science degree.
+My interest in CS is the design of software and user experience.
+I have some past experience developing two, rather small, mobile applications with a friend in Objective C for iOS (teacher absentee app, music lyric app).

 ###**Tyler Caldwell** - Networking/Data Parsing
 I am a junior CS-BA/Econ major.
 I'm interested in software engineering and data analysis in the financial sector.
 I've worked for BNY Mellon and State Street Bank, and this summer I'll be working at Fidelity Investments in a data science role.